crossprogramming/crossprogramming.github.io/_posts/2018-03-29-running-ansible-vault-on-windows.md

 ````
 {% endraw %}

-Ansible will use the password residing inside the one-line file passed as the value of the __--vault-password-file__ argument (e.g. --vault-password-file=./vault_password) to automatically decrypt the vault.yml file and will populate the above variables with the correct sensitive data, e.g. the user name and password used for pulling images from Docker Hub.
+Ansible will use the password residing inside the one-line file passed as the value of the __--vault-password-file__ argument (e.g. --vault-password-file=/opt/ansible-vault-password/vault_password) to automatically decrypt the vault.yml file and will populate the above variables with the correct sensitive data, e.g. the user name and password used for pulling images from Docker Hub.

-* Copy the id_rsa private key generated by Docker Machine inside the cloned git repo
-  * The private key can be found under the home folder of the Windows user with admin rights who used Docker Machine to create the VM - e.g. C:\Users\satrapu\\.docker\\.machine\machines\ansible-vault

 * After applying the aforementioned changes, the local git repo should look like this: